Do-It-Yourself (DIY) Installation for Delgard Aluminum Fences

 - Screwdriver and Drill

-Basic DIY Fence Installation Steps
+Basic DIY Aluminum Fence Installation Steps

-- Check with local agencies for fence code requirements and arrange for location of pipes, wires, and other utilities, both public and private.
+Check with local agencies for fence code requirements and arrange for location of pipes, wires, and other utilities, both public and private.

 - Lay out area with stakes and string, with the string located at the outside edge of posts.
 Mark post hole locations at intervals specified in the detailed instructions.

-Dig post holes to the depth and diameter specified in the detailed instructions.
-You can dig all postholes at one time or as installation proceeds.
+- Dig post holes to the depth and diameter specified in the detailed instructions.
+You can dig all post holes at one time or as installation proceeds.
 For long fences, consider renting a power auger at a local equipment rental agency.
-It will save much time and hard work.- Install gate posts first, spacing them according to the dimensions in the gate installation manual.
-Work out from gates.
+It will save much time and hard work.

-- Mix Concrete to a stiff consistency and fill the posthole, leaving 2-3" of space at the top.
+- Mix Concrete to a stiff consistency and fill the post hole, leaving 2-3" of space at the top.
 Concrete must extend below the bottom of the post.

 - Plumb and Level Posts, using a bubble level and long straightedge.
 Brace posts as necessary and recheck posts behind you frequently until concrete sets.
 Also, sight back down the fence as you work to spot misalignments.
-The more checking you do, the better your completed fence will look.
+The more checking you do, the better your completed aluminum fence will look.

 - Continue Installation, following the same procedures, working carefully and checking fence alignment behind your current position regularly.